Battle of Otepää (1217)

+Background

+In 1216, the Russians of Pskov were outraged that some of the Estonians of Ugaunia accepted Latin Christianity rather than Orthodoxy.
+The Russians began ravaging the area around the fortress of Odenpäh (Otepää).
+Some of the Russians were captured, but the Master of the Sword Brothers in Wenden released them.
+According to the Livonian Chronicle of Henry:

+The Germans, who had settled in the fortress, began plundering the land in January 1217, after which Vladimir Mstislavich of Pskov began to lay siege to the fortress.

+Battle

-In February 1217, a large Russian force, along with Oeselians and other Estonians, arrived at Otepää to besiege it.
+In February 1217, a large Russian force from Pskov, along with Oeselians and other Estonians, arrived at Otepää to besiege it.
 The number of the besiegers is said to have reached 20,000 men.
 Because the stronghold was located on a very well-defended hill, the siege lasted for 17 days.

-The Bishop Albert of Riga sent 3,000 men from Riga headed by the master of the order to relieve the trapped German force in Otepää.
+Bishop Albert of Riga sent 3,000 men from Riga headed by the master of the order to relieve the trapped German force in Otepää.
 Near the stronghold they met the Estonian and Russian forces in battle.
 The Germans managed to get into the stronghold, but with very heavy casualties.
 The situation became very difficult for them.
 The long siege decreased the people's food and fodder to the minimum.
 The horses were said to have eaten the horsetails off each other.
 On the third day after the German relief army had arrived the stronghold, the negotiations started.
 Based on the peace they made, the Germans had to leave not only from Otepää, but from all of Estonia.
 It was the greatest defeat for the Crusaders in the Livonian Crusade to Estonia.
+Some of the Estonians were baptized in exchange for peace.

+Aftermath

+The battle ended with a compromise.
+Both the Russians and Germans faced shortages, so the Germans were allowed to leave the fortress.
+The Chronicle of Henry of Livonia tells the story of Theoderic, the brother of Albert, who is said to have been tricked and taken away to Novgorod, but it is possible that the peace terms included him being taken hostage, given that Chronicle states the emissaries of Albert went "to Novgorod and to Saccala to confirm the peace made at Odenpäh and also to ask them for his brother Theoderic".